ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 To create a common identity interface across cloud services and offerings, the pattern of an `Instance Metadata Endpoint` has been established by the biggest cloud providers.
 Next to the option for workloads to get metadata about themselves, it also allows them to receive identity.
 The credential types offered can vary.
 JWT, however, is the one that is common across all of them.
 The issued credential allows proof to anyone it is being presented to, that the workload platform has attested the workload and it can be considered authenticated.

 Within a cloud provider the issued credential can often directly be used to access resources of any kind across the platform making integration between the services easy and `credential less`.
-While the term is technically missleading, from a user perspective, no credential needs to be issued, provisioned, rotated or revoked, as everything is handled internally by the platform.
+While the term is technically misleading, from a user perspective, no credential needs to be issued, provisioned, rotated or revoked, as everything is handled internally by the platform.

 Resources outside of the platform, for example resources or workloads in other clouds, generic web servers or on-premise resources, are most of the time, however, protected by different domains and authorization servers and deny the platform issued credential.
 In this scenario, the pattern of using the platform issued credential as an assertion in the context of {{RFC7521}}, for JWT particularly {{RFC7523}} towards the authorization server that protected the resource to get an access token.